-Approach to Selecting Directors
+Policy for Selecting Directors

 The approach to selecting candidates for the Board of Directors is to choose qualified personnel from a pool of diverse candidates who can fulfill the duties and responsibilities of the position by considering their skills, leadership and professional experience, personal background, judgment, personality, and insight, without discrimination based on attributes of gender, age, nationality or ethnicity.
 Current Directors who are considered for renomination are evaluated on these criteria as well as their performance on the Board and number of terms of office.
+These candidates are elected individually at the Annual Meeting of Shareholders.

 In order to further improve the quality of management decision-making, the Company is working to increase the diversity of the Board of Directors.
 The Company has specifically set a target for gender, and aims to propose candidates for election to its Annual Meeting of Shareholders, to achieve an approximately 50% ratio of women out of the total number of Directors and Audit and Supervisory Board members by FY2030.
-As of May 15, 2023, three of the eleven members of the Board of Directors including Audit and Supervisory Board members are women.
+As of May 15, 2024, four of the twelve members of the Board of Directors including Audit and Supervisory Board members are women.

-The Company has a policy that at least one third of the Directors are independent Directors who maintain appropriate separation from management execution.
-As of May 15, 2023, there are seven Directors, of which three are reported as independent Directors to the Tokyo Stock Exchange.
+The Company has a policy that at least one third of the Directors are Independent Directors who maintain appropriate separation from management execution.
+As of May 15, 2024, there are eight Directors, of which four are reported as Independent Directors to the Tokyo Stock Exchange.
 Independent Directors are selected based on the above criteria as well as their management experience at corporations operating globally and/or that are publicly listed.

-The Company expects independent Directors to play the following roles in addition to supervising the management of the Company:
+The Company expects Independent Directors to play the following roles in addition to supervising the management of the Company:

-• To provide the Company with advice based on their management experience in corporations operating globally and/or that are publicly listed, which are necessary for the Company to further enhance its enterprise value and shareholder value in the mid-to long-term period.

-• To play a leading role in matters related to selection and dismissal, compensation and evaluation of Directors and Senior Vice Presidents as a chair and/or member of the Nomination and Compensation Committees.

-• To oversee decision-making in cases where any potential conflict of interest exists between Directors and the Company.
-The Board of Directors acts as the decision-making body for matters that may cause conflicts of interest by ensuring the decision is delivered under the presence of independent Directors as well as independent Audit and Supervisory Board members.
+- To provide the Company with advice based on their management experience in corporations operating globally and/or that are publicly listed, which are necessary for the Company to further enhance its enterprise value and shareholder value in the mid-to long-term period. - To play a leading role in matters related to selection and dismissal, compensation and evaluation of Directors and Senior Vice Presidents as a chair and/or member of the Nomination and Compensation Committees. - To oversee decision-making in cases where any potential conflict of interest exists between Directors and the Company.
+The Board of Directors acts as the decision-making body for matters that may cause conflicts of interest by ensuring the decision is delivered under the presence of Independent Directors as well as independent Audit and Supervisory Board members.

-In order to ensure that independent Directors fulfill the above roles, the Company takes the following measures:
+In order to ensure that Independent Directors fulfill the above roles, the Company takes the following measures:

-• To share and discuss the topics discussed during the Compliance Committee and Risk Management Committee with the Board of Directors for the purpose of creating an environment that allows Directors and Senior Vice Presidents to take appropriate risks when making decisions.

-• To share and discuss the topics discussed during the Sustainability Committee as well as the voice of our shareholders with the Board of Directors for the purpose of ensuring the discussions at the Board appropriately reflect the diverse perspectives of our stakeholders.
+- To share and discuss the topics discussed during the Compliance Committee and Risk Management Committee with the Board of Directors for the purpose of creating an environment that allows Directors and Senior Vice Presidents to take appropriate risks when making decisions. - To share and discuss the topics discussed during the Sustainability Committee as well as the voice of the Company's shareholders with the Board of Directors for the purpose of ensuring the discussions at the Board appropriately reflect the diverse perspectives of its stakeholders.

-In addition to the above mentioned independent Directors, the Board appoints one non-Executive Director who does not execute business operations, but who has in-depth knowledge of and experience in the Internet industry.
+In addition to the above mentioned Independent Directors, the Board appoints one non-Executive Director who does not execute business operations, but who has in-depth knowledge of and experience in the Internet industry.